-- 1. Ensure your RF451/RF452 radio is connected to an antenna before applying power. - 2.
+- 1. Ensure the data logger is connected to an antenna and power. - 2.
 Connect the RF451/RF452 data logger to the computer communications port that was selected as the active interface in Device Configuration Utility.

-- 3. Using data logger support software, launch the EZSetup Wizard. - LoggerNet users, from the Main category click Setup and select the View menu to ensure you are in the EZ (Simplified) view, then click Add. - PC400 users, click Add Datalogger. - 4.
+- 3. Using data logger support software, launch the EZSetup Wizard. - LoggerNet users, from the Main category click Setup[TM] and select the View menu to ensure you are in the EZ (Simplified) view, then click Add[TM]. - PC400 users, click Add Datalogger3. - 4.
 Click Next. - 5.
 Select your data logger from the list, type a meaningful name for your data logger (for example, a site identifier or project name), and click Next. - 6.
 If prompted, select the Direct Connect connection type and click Next. - 7.
 Select the communications port used to communicate with the RF451/RF452 from the COM Port list. - 8.
 Accept the default value of 00 seconds in the COM Port Communication Delay this box is used to allow time for hardware devices to "wake up" and negotiate a communications link.
 Click Next. - 9.
 You do not need to select a baud rate.
-The PakBus address must match the hardware settings for your data logger. - Click Next. - 11.
-By default, the data logger does not use a security code.
-Therefore, the Security Code can be left at 0.
-If the code has been changed in the data logger, enter the new code.
-Beginning with operating system 14.00, the data logger is configured to be secure by default.
-Therefore, For data loggers that have a UID, PakBus Encryption is enabled by default.
-The default PakBus Encryption Key is the UID.
-Enter the data logger UID or, if the setting has been changed, enter the new key.
+The PakBus address must match the hardware settings for your data logger. - 10.
+Click Next. - By default, the data logger does not use a security code or a PakBus encryption key.
+Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
+If either setting has been changed, enter the new code or key.
 See Data logger security (p.
-179) for more information. - 12.
+158) for more information. - 12.
 Click Next. - 13.
 Review the Communication Setup Summary.
 If you need to make changes, click the Previous button to return to a previous window and change the settings.

 Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.
 See Testing communications with EZSetup (p.
-61) for more information.
+57) for more information.

 If you experience network communications problems, see Troubleshooting radio communications (p.
-233) for assistance.
+186) for assistance.